Flow-based Models and Flow Matching

 Moving everything to one side and simplfying we get,

-Since this is true for every volume \(V\) it must be that the quantity inside the integral is equal to \(0\) and we arrive at the continuity equation.
-This reasoning can be applied in arbitrary dimension \(\mathbb{R}^d\).
+Since this is true for any arbitrary volume \(V\) it must be that the quantity inside the integral is equal to \(0\).
+This results in the continuity equation.

 Using the continuity equation and the ODE describing the flow \(\phi_t\) we get the instantaneous change of variable equation: